maxkapur/maxkapur.github.io/_posts/2050-12-29-interesting-submodular.markdown

 # Remarks

-It is not difficult to show, using a similar proof as above, that the &ldquo;*serial* process success probability with quality upgrades&rdquo;
+It is not difficult to show, using a similar proof as above, that the “*serial* process success probability with quality upgrades” function
-function

 $$